Michigan State University

 III.
 Award Requirements and Restrictions

 The University Graduate Recruiting Fellowships and the University Graduate Fellowships may be given to graduate students who are U.S. citizens or permanent residents.
-Exceptions for awards to foreign graduate students require prior approval of the College and the Graduate School.
-Graduate Out-of-State Tuition Fellowships may regularly be given to foreign as well as domestic graduate students.
+Exceptions for awards to international graduate students require prior approval of the College and the Graduate School.
+Graduate Out-of-State Tuition Fellowships may regularly be given to international as well as domestic graduate students.
+A student must have enrollment in any given semester in order to receive fellowship funding.

 Any award providing for tuition will pay only for graduate course or research credits; undergraduate and visitor credits will not be paid.
 Colleges are to monitor compliance with this stipulation.
 Any forfeiture of fees resulting from dropping credits will be charged to the student.

-Students should be provided full information regarding the requirements and/or restrictions of the award being granted.
+Students should be provided full information regarding the requirements and/or restrictions of the award being granted by the department.

 Colleges are required to file an annual report on fellowship expenditures with The Graduate School.